 SPECIAL REQUIREMENTS:

-- A valid driver's license is required at the time of appointment and as a condition of continuing employment. - Some positions are subject to call-out or call-back. - Some positions require work on evenings, weekends, and/or holidays. - Licensure or provisional licensure by the State of Nevada Board of Examiners for Social Workers as a Social Worker, Clinical Social Worker, Independent Social Worker, or Associate in Social Work is required at the time of appointment and as a condition of employment.
+- \ A valid driver's license is required at time of appointment and as a condition of continuing employment. - \ Some positions are subject to call-out or call-back. - \ Some positions require work on evenings, weekends, and/or holidays.